Starting a Business

 FocusFocuses on developing innovative products or services.Focuses on managing existing business to generate profit.

-Risk-TakingEmbraces risks and uncertainties, seeking opportunities for growth.Prefers existing and proven methods to minimize risk.
+Risk-TakingEmbraces risks and uncertainties, seeking growth opportunities.Prefers existing and proven methods to minimize risk.

 ApproachPrefers unconventional methods and creative solutions.Adheres to traditional business practices and strategies.